danraf77/multistreamer/README.md

 so I feel obligated to mention that all trademarked images are property of their respective companies.

-The network module for Mixer uses an embedded SVG icon from [mixer-branding-kit](https://github.com/mixer/branding-kit), it is property of [Mixer](https://mixer.com).
+The network module for Beam uses an embedded SVG icon from [beam-branding-kit](https://github.com/WatchBeam/beam-branding-kit), it is property of [Beam](https://beam.pro).